suraiyaaysha/livewire-test/README.md

 ## Dependency

-For using this project your PC need to install PHP 8.2, Apachee/Ngnix, Mysql, Laravel installer, Composer, git, node, For edting code you can use VSCode/PHPStorms IDE.
+For using this project your PC need to install Php version 8.2, Apache/Nginx, Mysql, Laravel installer, Composer, git, node, For editing code you can use VSCode/PhpStorm IDE.

 ## Installing process of the project